heejipark/Web-Technology/README.md

 (Note that https://heejipark.github.io/ is my personal portfolio site, so please add '/CSCI571/' at the end!)

-If you want to test my code, you can simly use this address like https://heejipark.github.io/CSCI571/HelloThisIsHeeJiPark or https://heejipark.github.io/CSCI571/HelloThisIsHeeJiPark.html
+If you want to find my assignments, you can simply use this address like https://heejipark.github.io/CSCI571/HelloThisIsHeeJiPark or https://heejipark.github.io/CSCI571/HelloThisIsHeeJiPark.html